 In last week’s blog we looked at the kitchen fire hazard posed by commercial kitchen exhaust systems and how the three elements of grease, cooking and air can interact to produce a serious fire.
-This week we look at ways to address that risk and how to move towards best practice fire safety in your kitchen.
+This week we look at ways how to reduce the risk of fire and how to move towards best practice fire safety in your kitchen.

 Meet the latest fire safety standards

 Ensuring your kitchen hood exhaust system meets Australian Standards is a fundamental component of your fire safety strategy.
 Under the National Construction Code (NCC V1 2016), commercial kitchens must be provided with kitchen exhaust hoods in compliance with AS 1668.1-2015 and AS 1668.2-2012.
 And, for a hood to comply with AS 1668.1, the entire exhaust system must comply.

 But what does compliance with these standards mean?
 The diagram below sets out the relevant fire safety standards and what they refer to in terms of compliance.

 Familiarising yourself with the relevant standards is a good way to ensure your exhaust system meets minimum fire safety requirements.
 Visit Standards Australia for up-to-date information about all current Australian Standards.